-The MoH would like to gratefully acknowledge all contributers who invested much of their time and energy in the development of this training resource package and immense contribution in the review, refining and finalization of the training package.
+The MoH would like to gratefully acknowledge all contributors who invested much of their time and energy in the development of this training resource package and for the important contributions to the review, refining and finalization of the training package.

-The MoH also extends its appreiciation to public health experts from various directorates in the Ministry for enriching and contextualizing the training package.
+The MoH also extends its appreciation to public health experts from various directorates in the Ministry for enriching and contextualizing the training package.